haiwera-silk-cd/magento-devdocs/guides/v2.1/cloud/architecture/pro-architecture-legacy.md

 The Integration environment runs in a Linux container (LXC) on a grid of servers known as Platform-as-a-Service (PaaS).
 It provides up to six environments, each as an active Git branch with the same name as the environment.
 Each environment includes a web server, database, and configured services to fully test your site.

 <div class="bs-callout bs-callout-info" markdown="1">
-The Integration environment does not support all services.
-For example, Fastly is not accessible in Integration.
+The Integration environment does not support all services. 例如， Fastly is not accessible in Integration.
 </div>

 #### Branches